Talon Esports: History

 Talon Esports extended its partnership with KFC on 31 January 2022 and gave the fast food chain naming rights to its Arena of Valor team.
 The team was subsequently rebranded as KFC Talon Esports.

+During the Arena of Valor women's tournament at the 2025 Southeast Asian Games (of which Talon qualified to represent the host country Thailand), Naphat "Tokyogurl" Warasin was caught downloading "unauthorized third-party software" during the team's match against Vietnam.
+The Thai team would be disqualified from the event as a result, with Warasin also being dropped by Talon and given a lifetime ban by game publisher Garena afterwards.

+The Arena of Valor division of Talon disbanded in January 2026, with the staff forming their own organization to replace Talon from the RPL 2026 season onwards known as Tenacity.
+This also affected Talon's planned entry into Mobile Legends: Bang Bang, as Tenacity also filled their already announced spot in the Mobile Legends: Bang Bang Super League Thailand, which would begin in 2026.

 Overwatch

 Talon Esports joined the professional Overwatch scene in March 2017 by signing a Taipei-based roster, with Hongkonger Yip "Moowe" Chi-yeung being the only non-Taiwanese player.
 The team disbanded in late July after failing to qualify for the second season of the Overwatch Pacific Championship.

 In early 2018, Talon Esports signed an all-Korean roster to compete in the Pacific division of Overwatch Contenders (later Pacific Contenders).
 The team has since underwent several roster changes and topped various Pacific Contenders seasons.

 Talon Esports accepted an offer for a spot in the Korean Contenders Trials after the Pacific Contenders was discontinued.
 The team disbanded in September 2022.

 Pokémon Unite

 Talon Esports announced in April 2023 that it would enter the Pokémon Unite Championship Series with an all-Filipino roster.
 The team will compete in the APAC-East Regional Qualifiers, where the top three teams get the chance to compete in the 2023 Pokémon World Championships in Yokohama, Japan.
 The team also has multiple opportunities to qualify for the tournament should they fail to qualify through the APAC-East Regional Qualifiers.

+The team disbanded in September 2025.